U.S. Navy Sailors volunteer at a Republic of Korea orphanage

 |0

-This work, U.S. Navy Sailors volunteer at a Republic of Korea orphanage, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Navy Sailors volunteer at a Republic of Korea orphanage, by PO1 Donavan K Patubo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT